-Each year, NISTS recognizes exemplary transfer advocates who are positively influencing policies, practices, programs, and processes to benefit transfer students.
+Each year, NISTS recognizes exemplary transfer advocates who are influencing policies, practices, and programs to benefit transfer students.

-Transfer Champions span a wide range of roles, responsibilities, and functional units, and their important and inspiring work offers a compelling model of action for others striving to affect change on behalf of transfer students.
-NISTS will honor the Transfer Champion award winners at the NISTS 2021 virtual annual conference, February 23-25, 2021.
+Transfer Champions span a wide range of roles, responsibilities, and functional units.
+Their important and inspiring work offers a compelling model of action for others striving to affect change on behalf of transfer students.
+NISTS will honor the Transfer Champion award winners at both the in-person and virtual NISTS 2022 conference events.

 Bonita C. Jacobs Transfer Champion Award

 The Catalyst Award recognizes mid-career professionals who are game-changers in the transfer field.
-These individuals have worked over time to make a significant impact at the institutional, regional, and/or state level.
-Awardees demonstrate evidence of leadership, appropriate risk-taking and disrupting the status quo, along with using relevant research and theoretical frameworks to develop programs and services for transfer students.
-They ensure the sustainability of initiatives by developing staff and using data to make improvements.
+These individuals have worked over time to make a significant impact at the institutional, regional, and/or state levels.
+Awardees demonstrate evidence of leadership, appropriate risk-taking, and disrupting the status quo.
+They use relevant research and theoretical frameworks to develop transfer programs and services.
+And, they ensure the sustainability of initiatives by developing staff and using data to make improvements.
 Generally, these individuals have served in transfer-related roles for approximately ten years.
 (Previous Winners)

 Transfer Champion-Rising Star